instructian/art3870/Assignment_Homepage.md

  - Pages incorporate the javascript snippet and a greeting based on the day or time
  - Pages are visually interesting and well designed
  - Pages communicate clearly
- - Work is submitted using the completed template on blackboard and uploaded to github
+ - Work is submitted using the completed template on blackboard(sketches, screenshots, reflection, etc.) and uploaded to github

 ## Due Date: END OF WEEK 2